-Double executions were no rarity at Sing Sing, especially in the 1920’s.
-The Jazz Age saw an unprecedented number of men (and a few women), 125, walk their last mile in the Empire State.
-That trend would peak in the 1930’s (153) before decreasing in the 1940’s (114), continuing to drop in the 1950’s (55).
+Double executions were no rarity at Sing Sing, especially in the Roaring Twenties.
+Prohibition and the Jazz Age saw an unprecedented number (125 men and a few women) walk their last mile in the Empire State.
+That trend would peak in the 1930’s (153) before decreasing in the 1940’s (114) and decline further in the 1950’s (55).
 Between 1960 and 1963 only nine men saw the inside of Sing Sing’s death chamber.
 In contrast with the chair’s halcyon days the 1960’s were its swan song.
 In August 1912 New York had set a record for twentieth-century America equalled only by Kentucky over a decade later; seven executions in one day.

 Contrary to what many might think the Mob is far from the only organised crime group of Italian extraction.
 The Mafia originally hails from Sicily.
-The Camorra and N’hangdreta hail from mainland Italy and in the 1910’s the Mafia and Camorra were battling for a stronger foothold in New York’s rackets.
-The Mafia (today’s members prefer ‘La Cosa Nostra’ meaning ‘Our Thing’) won the war.
-Paretti’s execution marked the end of it.
+The Camorra and N’hangdreta hail from mainland Italy and in the 1910’s the Mafia and Camorra went to war for a stronger foothold in New York’s rackets.
+The Mafia (today’s members prefer ‘La Cosa Nostra’ meaning ‘Our Thing’) won that war.
+Paretti’s execution was its final and long-delayed finale.
+‘Tony the Shoemaker’ was its last casualty.

 Paul Hilton was a criminal of far lower stature.
 Known as the ‘Radio Bandit’ and ‘Radio Burglar’ the music-loving Hilton had a compulsive desire to collect radios, usually other people’s.
-When pursued by NYPD Patrick Kenney after a robbery in Queens, the burglar became a murderer.
+When pursued by NYPD officer Patrick Kenney after a robbery in Queens, the burglar became a murderer.
 Hilton had no illusions about the Empire State’s attitude to cop killers.
 He was quickly tried and condemned and didn’t expect the Governor’s mercy.
 New York’s courts also had an unwritten rule not to interfere in cop killings.
 Unless it was legally impossible condemned cop killers would die.
-Hilton himself was indifferent to his impending execution.
+Hilton himself was equally indifferent to what was coming.
 Hours beforehand he remarked:

 “It looks as if it’s all off with me.”

-Hilton was right, but Paretti might have had other options.
-His lawyers were pressing the courts and Governor for mercy and, being a gangster, Paretti’s jailers had increased the already formidable security around the prison and especially the death house.
-They hadn’t forgotten the 1916 escape of gangster Oreste Shillitoni.
+Hilton was right, but Paretti might have had other options, legal or otherwise.
+His lawyers were pressing the courts and Governor for mercy and pushing progressively harder as the time drew near.
+Being a gangster, Paretti’s jailers had increased the already formidable security around the prison and especially the death house.
+They hadn’t forgotten the 1916 escape of the ‘Paperbox Kid’ Oreste Shillitoni.

-Already condemned for triple murder including two NYPD officers, Shillitoni used a smuggled pistol to kill one death house guard and seriously wound two more before escaping both the death house and the prison.
+Already condemned for triple murder including two NYPD officers, Shillitoni was only days from execution when did the near-impossible, escaping Death Row itself.
+Using a smuggled pistol he killed one death house guard and seriously wounded two more before escaping both the death house and the prison.
 He was only out for a few hours and didn’t get far, but such an incident would never be allowed again.
 Shillitoni was executed only days after being recaptured.

-As a result Sing Sing’s first death house was scrapped and its brand-new, custom-designed successor was far more secure.
-Some might argue its lay-out (if not its grim purpose) also made it more humane for those sent to die in it.
+As a result Sing Sing’s first death house was scrapped.
+Its brand-new, custom-designed successor was far more secure.
+Some might argue its lay-out (if not its grim purpose) also made it more humane for those waiting to die in it.
 The first death house had the execution chamber and autopsy room right next to the cells.
-Only a stone wall and single door separated prisoners from the sounds of one of their peers dying and being autopsied soon afterward.
+Only a stone wall and single door separated prisoners from the sounds of one of them, someone they probably got to know well, dying and being autopsied soon afterward.

 Staff and condemned alike hated it.
 It was a grim enough ritual for staff and even worse for prisoners who could hear everything going in the room next to them.
 Worse still was the prison doctor’s bone saw afterward.
 The record set in August 1912 had seen chaos and mayhem with cells wrecked by maddened convicts.
 Even those whose day hadn’t yet arrived had taken part in the madness.

-The new building saw the chair and autopsy room sited away from the main cell-block, between the condemned cells and he chair lay a long corridor.
-At its centre were six special cells for prisoners wose day had come.
+The new building saw the chair and autopsy room sited away from the main cell-block, separated from the condemned cells and the chair by a long corridor.
+Halfway down that corridor were six special cells for prisoners whose day had come, cells where they spent their last twelve hours before walking their last twenty steps.
 They were legendary in themselves, a part of New York folklore given a surprisingly cheerful nickname; The Dance Hall.

 The Mafia-Camorra War had officially ended a decade earlier.
 It had started over rival gambling interests and nobody at the time realised the full consequences of the Mafia’s victory.
 Lasting only two years it also cost many lives.
-Nicolo de Gaudio, Joseph DeMarco, Charles Lombardi, Ncholas Morello, Charles Ubriaco, Guiseppe Verrazano, George Esposito and Joseph Nazzaro had died in a little under two years.
+Nicolo de Gaudio, Joseph DeMarco, Charles Lombardi, Nicholas Morello, Charles Ubriaco, Guiseppe Verrazano, George Esposito and Joseph Nazzaro had all been murdered in under two years.

 Mobsters Alessandro Vollero and Frank Fevrola had also gone to the death house, but been reprieved and their sentences commuted.
-Paretti had fled to Sicily only to return years later.
-By then, he thought, the witnesses against him would have died or disappeared.
+Knowing he might share the Dance Hall with Vollero and Fevrola, Paretti had fled to Sicily only to return years later.
+By then, he thought, any witnesses against him would have died, disappeared or been bribed or intimidated into silence.
 Paretti was wrong and his return to the US cost him his life.

 Other mobsters had flipped, turned informant and testified to cheat the chair.
 Ralph Daniello escaped legal justice, but not the criminal code.
 He was found shot dead at his saloon near Metuchen, New Jersey in 1925.
 By then Paretti was already in the death house.
 Another former ally, Alphonso ‘ The Butcher’ Sgroia, hadn’t liked prison life.
 He wanted out and testifying against old friend ‘Tony the Shoemaker’ was his ticket out.
 Paretti would be the last casualty of the Mafia-Camorra War.

 The additional 24-hour-a-day security weren’t the only additional visitors as Paretti’s time drew near.
-Moved from their regular death house cells twelve hours before 11pm on Thursday February 17 1927, Hilton and Paretti spent their final hours in the legendary ‘Dance Hall,’ the six pre-execution cells only twenty steps from the chair itself.
+Moved from their regular death house cells twelve hours before 11pm on Thursday February 17 1927, Hilton and Paretti spent their final hours contemplating their past and what little time remained to them.
+Barring a sudden change of heart by Governor Al Smith they would be dead before midnight.

 Both ordered the same last meal choosing chops, ice cream, cake, coffee and cigars.
 Hilton willed two watches and some other jewellery to a distant relative in Brooklyn.
 Paretti, meanwhile, was receiving his final visitors.
 They were unusual guests.
-In later years a rule demanding all visitors pass an FBI background check was enforced.
-Had it been in 1927 they would never have been admitted at all except as inmates.
-In fact one of them already had been.
+In later years a rule demanding all visitors pass an FBI background check was strictly enforced.
+Had it been enforced in 1927 they would never have been admitted at all except as inmates.
+In fact, one already had been.

 Paretti’s brother Aniello didn’t need directions around the death house, he already knew it all too well.
 Himself condemned for murder in 1921 Aniello had won first an appeal and then been discharged entirely.
 He needed no explanation of death house lay-out, routine or rules.
 The other visitor was one of Paretti’s professional acquaintances, La Cosa Nostra’s future boss of bosses Vito Genovese.